Former IAAF head Lamine Diack sentenced to 2 years in prison - WHIZ News

 The younger Diack lives in Senegal, which has refused to extradite him.
 He was not in court for the verdict and did not attend the six-day hearing in June.
 The court sentenced him in his absence to five years in prison and a fine of 1 million euros ($1.17 million).

+The court also awarded 16 million euros ($18.9 million) in damages to the IAAF, roughly one-third to be paid by the Diacks and the rest by them and the four others found guilty.

-Another of those found guilty on corruption charges was former IAAF treasurer Valentin Balakhnichev, also tried in his absence and not in court Wednesday.
-The court handed the Russian a three-year jail term and said money would be confiscated from his account in Monaco, where World Athletics is based.
+Among them was former IAAF treasurer Valentin Balakhnichev, also tried in his absence for corruption and not in court Wednesday.
+The court handed the Russian a three-year jail term and ordered the confiscation of nearly 1.9 million euros ($2.2 million) from his account in Monaco, where World Athletics is based.

 Balakhnichev told Russian news agency RIA Novosti he would appeal to “the highest instances.”